ojm-it/modddels_1/modddels_annotations/README.md

 ### The valid annotation

-Sometimes, you want an entity to contain a modddel that is always valid, or a parameter that isn't a modddel and that should considered as being valid.
+Sometimes, you want a `SimpleEntity` to contain a modddel that is always valid, or a parameter that isn't a modddel and that should considered as being valid.
 For example : a ValidValueObject, a ValidEntity, a boolean...

 In that case, you can annotate it with `@valid`.
 Example :